12 Best Things To Do in Prague

 Book a tour of Prague's Jewish Quarter

-9. Terezín concentration camp, a stain on history
+9. Be sure to visit the Terezín concentration camp, a stain in history

-A trip to the Terezín concentration camp from Prague will allow you to get to Tezerín from Prague without worrying about transport or timetables, but the best thing is that many excursions include a tour of the Tezerín concentration camp in English.
-On this visit you can tour the interiors of this 18th-century fortress, which was converted into prisons and barracks for the Jewish population of Germany.
-You will be able to visit the museum that exists today, the crematorium, and the cemetery and see first-hand the living conditions of the Jewish people there.
+On this visit, you can tour the interiors of this 18th-century fortress, which was converted into prisons and barracks for Germany's Jewish population.
+You will be able to visit the museum that exists today, the crematorium, and the cemetery and see at first hand the living conditions that the Jewish people had in this place.

 Book a tour to Terezín from Prague